How Does Your Child Hear and Talk?

 - Gives connected account of some recent experiences

-- Speech should be intelligible, although some sounds may still be mispronounced-such as the “s” sound, particularly in blends with other consonants (e.g., “street,” “sleep,” “ask.”)
+- Speech should be intelligible, although some sounds may still be mispronounced, such as the “s” sound which often blends with other consonants (e.g., “street,” “sleep,” “ask.”)

-- Neighbors and people outside the family can understand most of what your child says and his/her grammatical patterns should match their most of the time
+- Neighbors and people outside the family can understand most of what your child says and their grammatical patterns should match most of the time

-- Pronouns should be used correctly: “I” instead of “me” “He” instead of “him”
+- Pronouns should be used correctly: “I” instead of “me” and “He” instead of “him”

 Language Milestones for Children Ages 2-5